-Occasionally, attendance at a late afternoon class that extends beyond 4:00 p.m. and attendance at an evening class is required.
+Occasionally, attendance at a late afternoon class that extends beyond 4:00 p.m. is required.
 While most courses are taught using traditional in-class instruction, some are completed online.

 Clinical education includes extensive hands-on experience in the Radiology Department of Guthrie Robert Packer Hospital in Sayre, PA.
 Students are routinely assigned to diagnostic areas and gain familiarity with specialty areas by completing a short clinical rotation within each modality.
-During the second year, each student rotates through an evening clinical assignment that occurs from 4:00 p.m. to 8:00 p.m., Monday through Friday.
+During the second year, each student rotates through an evening clinical assignment that occurs from 4:00 p.m. to 8:00 p.m., Tuesday through Thursday or Friday, depending on the semester.